Temmarie/Library/README.md

 ## Live Demo

 [Live Demo Link](https://raw.githack.com/Temmarie/Mint_form_clone/feature-1/index.html)

 ### Setup

-To test the BooksApp locally, you will need to clone the repository, navigate to it's containing directory, and run the following commands:
+To test the Library locally, you will need to clone the repository, navigate to it's containing directory, and run the following commands: